Guide

 Accumulated depreciation on the balance sheet

-Balance sheet impact: Accumulated depreciation reduces your asset values from original cost to current worth.
+Accumulated depreciation reduces your asset values from original cost to current worth.
+It appears directly below the related asset, showing the net book value after accounting for wear and tear over time.

 Accumulated depreciation on the income statement

-Depreciation reduces your taxable income and saves you money on taxes.
-For instance, under certain Canadian tax rules, eligible businesses can deduct the full cost of specific properties, up to $1.5 million in a tax year, significantly lowering their tax burden.
+Depreciation expense appears on your income statement and reduces your taxable income each year.
+For instance, under certain Canadian tax rules, eligible businesses can deduct the full cost of specific properties, up to $1.5 million in a tax year.

-• Lower taxable income: Depreciation expense reduces profits on paper
+• Lower taxable income: Reduce profits on paper through depreciation expense

-• Tax savings: Pay less tax without spending cash
+• Tax savings: Pay less tax without spending actual cash

-• Cash preservation: Keep more money in your business
+• Cash preservation: Keep more money available in your business

 Accumulated depreciation on the cash flow statement

-Depreciation gets added back to your cash flow because it's not a real cash expense.
+Depreciation gets added back to your cash flow because it's a non-cash expense.

 Example: Balance sheet for accumulated depreciation